fastenhealth/fasten-sources/CONTRIBUTING.md

 git add clients/internal/platform/testdata
 ```

 13. Once you're satisfied with your changes to the Platform client, open a pull request.
-A maintainer will verify your changes & recordings, apply your changes to the `fasten-sources-gen` repository, regenerate the class and verify using your recordings. :partying_face
+A maintainer will verify your changes & recordings, apply your changes to the `fasten-sources-gen` repository, regenerate the class and verify using your recordings. :partying_face: